 Standard 60 cm cookers, regardless of the fuel type, tend to have four cooking zones on the hob.
 The size of the burners can vary as some cookers come with zones that are designed for specific cookware, like a wok.

 Hob burners also have different power levels, making some more suitable for rapid boiling or frying.
 It’s worth checking that the cooker has a hob that is big enough for your pots and pans.

-If you’re looking at range cookers, the number of zones can vary, and a larger appliance doesn’t always have more zones.
-Most 90 cm range cookers have five hob cooking areas, but some larger ones feature the same number.
+Range cookers also vary in the number of zones they have.
+You should bear in mind that a larger appliance doesn’t always have more zones.
+Most 90 cm range cookers have five burners on the hob, but some larger models still have the same amount.

 Larger range models can have up to six or seven burners which is plenty for keen chefs or large families.
 As with regular cookers, the size, power, and purpose of the zones can vary, so it is worth checking the hob does everything you need.

 An important part of the oven capacity is the number of shelves you can fit inside.
 Most single ovens come with either one or two shelves, while two cavity and double oven models either have one or two per oven.